 Most requests to the REST API require a simple authentication token (API key) in the

 Authorization header.
 Here is a cURL example of this header:

 -H "Authorization: Bearer d8be845e816e45d4a9529a6cfcd459c88e3c22b5"

-API keys can be retrieved and managed in your Account page on nRFCloud.com.
-Note that previously issued API keys remain valid for up to 60 minutes.
+You can retrieve and manage API keys through your User Account page on the nRF Cloud portal.
+Previously issued API keys are valid for up to 60 minutes.

-A subset of the REST endpoints—specifically, those intended for use by devices or proxy servers—require the use of a JSON Web Token (JWT).
-It is beyond the scope of this document to provide an introduction to JWTs in general.
-If you are not familiar with them, a great place to learn more—and even to create a JWT to use when calling the nRF Cloud REST API—is jwt.io, which also provides an Introduction to JWTs.
+REST endpoints intended for devices or proxy servers require a JWT.
+If you are not familiar with JWTs, learn more and create a JWT to use when calling the nRF Cloud REST API at jwt.io, which also provides an Introduction to JWTs.